 Here are a few words from my little tester:

 It was quite light.
 I liked all the different games we could play with it.
 I really liked jumping in and trying to land on it.

-Unfortunately, we were unable to take any photos of us in the pool with it, due to photography restrictions by the venue.
-This video explains well how to get the most out of using the AquaPlane.
+Unfortunately, we could not take photos of us in the pool with it due to photography restrictions by the venue.
+This video explains how to get the most out of using the AquaPlane.

 To conclude, we were very impressed with the AquaPlane.
 It is good quality and very versatile.

 Though more expensive than a pair of armbands, its multifunctional and innovative design adds to its use and extends the life of this product.
 These would be a useful addition to any swimming club and for personal use.